hangrw/hdeng.github.io/_pages/research.md

 2.  **Deng, Hang**, Qiyang Han, and Bodhisattva Sen. "Inference for local parameters in convexity constrained models".
 Submitted.
 Available at [arXiv:2006.10264](https://arxiv.org/abs/2006.10264) (2020).

 3.  **Deng, Hang**, Qiyang Han, and Cun-Hui Zhang.
 "Confidence intervals for multiple isotonic regression and other monotone models".
-Submitted to **Annals of Statistics**, revision invited and submitted.
+Accepted by **Annals of Statistics**, to appear.
 Available at [arXiv:2001.07064](https://arxiv.org/abs/2001.07064) (2020).

 4.  **Deng, Hang**, and Cun-Hui Zhang.
 "Isotonic regression in multi-dimensional spaces and graphs".
 Accepted by **Annals of Statistics**, to appear.
 Available at [arXiv:1812.08944](https://arxiv.org/abs/1812.08944) (2018).